 The surety bond producer, client, and surety should have a solid relationship.
 They must trust each other and must openly communicate what they feel should work best.

 He/she will serve as both the advocate of the surety and the client.
 The surety bond producer must be able to translate what the surety says into the language that the client understands.
 The producer must also successfully fulfill the needs of the client.

 The surety bond producer should not only be willing to share what he/she knows about bonds, but he/she should be able to convey the information in the simplest way possible.

-Surety bond is already confusing as it is.
+A surety bond is already confusing as it is.
 Bombarding the client with technical terms will only enhance the confusion.
-And as Albert Einstein once said, “If you can’t explain it simply, you don’t understand it well enough”.
+And as Albert Einstein once said, “If you can't explain it simply, you don't understand it well enough”.

 Person of Principle

-Last, but definitely not the least, a surety bond producer must conduct his or her business affairs with honesty and integrity.
+Last, but definitely not least, a surety bond producer must conduct his or her business affairs with honesty and integrity.
 This trait is not an option, but rather an absolute must.

 There is no excuse for a person who lures in clients with the intent of deceiving them or not fulfilling the clients’ needs.

 An excellent surety bond producer will strive to put into practice all these traits.
-When looking for one, you should scrutinize whether or not the surety bond producer embodies all that were mentioned or not.
+When looking for one, you should scrutinize whether or not the surety bond producer embodies all that was mentioned or not.

 Remember that the surety bond producer will play a big role in helping you reach your goals, so make sure that who you’re asking for help is the best.